progressivetech/civi-schema-harmonizer/README.md

 ```
     ./schema-harmonizer <dbname>
 ```
- * Once you have fixed your schema, you may have orphaned records (if your schema was missing foreign key).
-Check the delete-orphans.php script for a function that will do that for you.
+ * Once you have fixed your schema, you may have orphaned records (if your schema was missing foreign keys).
+If you are using drush, you can use the included scripts and drush `drush cfk-orphans-show` to see what will be done followed by `drush cfk-orphans-fix` to fix them.
+In addition, this scripts will drop all triggers in your database.
+You can rebuild them by disabling and then re-enabling an extension or by running the drush command: `drush cfk-rebuild-triggers`.